02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Laos Used alongside C.E. on some occasions; primary official documents use C.E.
 C.E. +543

-* Myanmar has its own Buddhist Era counting system (Burmese calendar) based on lunar calculations, which may differ from the Thai system by one year.
+** Myanmar has its own Buddhist Era counting system (Burmese calendar) based on lunar calculations.
+The offset from C.E. can be either +543 or +542, depending on the month in the Buddhist calendar.

 • 1912 (B.E.
 2455): King Vajiravudh (Rama VI) officially adopted the Buddhist Era as Thailand's year-numbering system, replacing the Chula Sakarat and Rattanakosin Sok systems